STEP 5: Peer-to-Peer Feedback Discussion (Fall 2016)

 Re: STEP 5: Peer-to-Peer Feedback Discussion (Fall 2016)

-by Alexis Wilhelm -
+by Alexis Joseph -

 The peer feedback has to be structured, because the students need guidance in making their feed back clear and effective.
 Modeling or giving examples of how and what kind of feedback to provide is important.
 Teachers should allow time for the students to practice before their peer feedback is valuable.
 Student reflection of feedback received from their peers is vital.
 The quality of feedback has to be useful to all students, so they can apply the feedback to improve their work.